James R. Thompson Center: Alphabet ownership and renovation

 By early 2025, Google planned to occupy the third to ninth stories and was seeking tenants for the upper floors.
 Installation of glass panels was underway by that July, at which point the building was scheduled to be ready for use in 2027.
 Once completed, the building was planned to receive a LEED Platinum green building certification.
 News media said that the building's redevelopment could potentially attract businesses to the Loop.
+A new glass cladding was being installed by mid-2025, and Google received a permit that December to begin an $85 million interior renovation.
+The exterior construction crane was disassembled in early 2026.
+The artist Judy Chicago, who had been hired to create an artwork for the building's atrium, resigned that February due to creative disagreements with Google.
+Leasing of the building's office and commercial space began in March 2026, at which point Google planned to move in the following year.
+In addition, the building's formal name would be shortened to "Thompson Center" rather than being changed to "Google Center".
+That September, Google released renderings of the building's interiors and hired the artist Sanford Biggers to create a 30 ft sculpture, Vector, outside the main entrance.

 Architecture

 The Thompson Center was designed by Helmut Jahn of Murphy/Jahn, with Lester B. Knight & Associates as the mechanical and structural engineer.
 The building has 17 stories and is variously cited as measuring 308 ft or 332 ft high.
 It has a curved, sloped facade abutting a plaza on the southeast corner of the property.
 Though the building occupies a rectangular city block, the entire southern elevation curves around from the site's southwest corner to the middle of its eastern boundary.

 The design was simultaneously futuristic, with advanced architectural features for the time, and historicist, recalling the grandeur of large public spaces.
 Jahn stated that he wanted the building to stand out from nearby structures.
 Conversely, Jahn did not believe the design was overly radical, as it included several architectural elements that were also present in older buildings.
 For instance, the design included a central atrium, inspired by those in the old Chicago Federal Building and other early-20th-century structures.
 Other architectural elements were derived from the Art Deco style and from early industrial architecture.